and the whole country broke into pieces. everyone is fighting with each other for local power, and it's anybody's game."

-In 1338, Ashikaga Takauji seized control of Kyoto from the emperor of Japan and declared himself the shogun (a position comparable to a generalissimo, effectively a military ruler).
+In 1338, Ashikaga Takauji seized control of Kyoto from the emperor of Japan and declared himself the shogun (roughly meaning "general", the position was comparable to a generalissimo, effectively a military ruler).
 This establishment of the Ashikaga shogunate marks the beginning of the Muromachi period of Japanese history,* so named because the new Ashikaga government was established in the Muromachi district of Kyoto.

 After several decades of a relative status quo of infighting, the Sengoku Period came to a head with the rise of three key figures who are some of the most important in Japanese history: Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu.
 Since the bulk of this era's action can in some way be traced back to one of the three, most accounts of the Sengoku Period devote a lot of their time to studying these three figures.
 We'll focus here specifically on how each of these three men played a role in the period at large.
 For more personal information on each of the three as individuals, check their respective articles.